Learn how to talk so kids will listen while also maintaining a strong bond with them.

 - It strengthens the parent-child bond: Kids who feel heard and understood feel a closeness with their parents.

 - It creates open communication: i.e. your kids are more likely to tell you stuff.

 - It helps kids better understand their feelings: Saying feelings out loud to someone else helps anyone better reflect and grasp their emotions.

 - It builds kids’ self-esteem: Feeling heard and understood empowers kids.

 - It models effective social skills: Listening and showing empathy is a powerful tool for all relationships.
 Seeing parents model this skill teaches its importance and effectiveness.

 That sounds great and everything but…

-How the heck do you listen to a kid who’s screaming and yelling because you said you wouldn’t buy him a matchbox car in Target?
+How do you listen to a kid who’s screaming and yelling because you said you wouldn’t buy him a matchbox car in Target?

 And really?
 I’m just supposed to acknowledge their feels when my daughter blatantly disobeys me by running away when I told her we need to leave the playground?